Federated Learning with Heterogeneous Differential Privacy

-Next, we state the optimality theorem of \emph{FeO2} algorithm for the considered setup described above. \begin{theorem}[FeO2 optimality in linear problems] FeO2 from the server's point of view with ratio $r^*$ chosen below, is Bayes optimal (i.e., $\boldsymbol{\theta}$ converges to $\boldsymbol{\theta}^*$) in the considered federated linear regression problem.
+Next, we state the optimality theorem of \textsc{FedHDP} algorithm for the considered setup described above. \begin{theorem}[FedHDP optimality] FedHDP from the server's point of view with ratio $r^*$ chosen below is Bayes optimal (i.e., $\boldsymbol{\theta}$ converges to $\boldsymbol{\theta}^*$) in the considered federated linear regression problem.